Analysis | Alex Smith has been a miracle for Washington. He could be the team’s future, too.

 “Very poised,” Wright said.
 “Not flustered.”

 At times, Wright admits he himself has been flustered.
 Everything has been coming so fast.
-When that happens he looks to Smith at notices how Smith seems to make everything slow down.
+When that happens he looks to Smith and notices how Smith seems to make everything slow down.
 Suddenly, the game slows down for Wright as well.

 After the game, Smith said that he could call on 13 seasons of similar situations, of long, steady comebacks and the search for ways to win games that seem lost.
 He smiled and called this “the benefit of a lot of reps” over the years.